 The pull workout focuses on the backside of your body.
 It is built around rowing movements that target your back and biceps.

-Finally, the legs workout focuses exclusively on the lower body.
+Finally, the leg workout focuses exclusively on the lower body.
 You’ll hit your quads, hamstrings, and glutes all in one workout.

 Are you ready?
 Whether you’re only training at home, want to work out on the road, or just need a joint-friendly new training plan to create a spark, we break down everything you need — including a 4-week plan designed for results.